 Our primary operating cash requirements are to fund our seasonal buildup in inventories and accounts receivable, primarily during the second and third fiscal quarters each year.
 Due to the seasonality of our business, we generally reach our peak borrowings under our asset-based credit facility during our third fiscal quarter.
 The primary sources to meet our operating cash requirements have been borrowings under this credit facility and cash generated from operations.
-The reduction in net sales in the current year resulted in reductions in our seasonal inventory needs in the current year, and as a result, there were no borrowings outstanding under the ABL Credit Agreement as of January 31, 2021.

-We had no borrowings outstanding under our ABL Credit Agreement at January 31, 2021 and January 31, 2020.
-We had \$400 million in borrowings outstanding under the Notes at January 31, 2021.
-We had \$300.0 million in borrowings outstanding under the Term Loan Credit Agreement at January 31, 2020.
-Our contingent liability under open letters of credit was approximately \$10.5 million at January 31, 2021 and \$11.8 million at January 31, 2020.
-In addition to the amounts outstanding under these two loan agreements, at January 31, 2021 and 2020, we had \$125.0 million of face value principal amount outstanding under the LVMH Note.
-We had an aggregate of €7.4 million (\$9.1 million) and €2.6 million (\$2.9 million) outstanding under Vilebrequin's various Unsecured Loans as of January 31, 2021 and January 31, 2020, respectively.
-We also had €2.5 million (\$3.0 million) outstanding under Vilebrequin's Overdraft Facilities as of January 31, 2021.
+We had no borrowings outstanding under our ABL Credit Agreement at each of January 31, 2022 and January 31, 2021.
+We had \$400 million in borrowings outstanding under the Notes at each of January 31, 2022 and January 31, 2021.
+Our contingent liability under open letters of credit was approximately \$14.0 million at January 31, 2022 and \$10.5 million at January 31, 2021.
+In addition to the amounts outstanding under these two loan agreements, at January 31, 2022 and 2021, we had \$125.0 million of face value principal amount outstanding under the LVMH Note.
+We had an aggregate of ε 7.4 million (\$8.4 million) and ε 7.4 million (\$9.1 million) outstanding under the Company's various unsecured loans as of January 31, 2022 and January 31, 2021, respectively.
+We also had ε 2.6 million (\$2.9 million) and ε 2.5 million (\$3.0 million) outstanding under Vilebrequin's overdraft facilities as of January 31, 2022 and January 31, 2021, respectively.